Inexpensive Hard Floor Ideas That Look Authentic

 In our old house, my husband and I fitted wooden-effect flooring throughout.
 It took a few weekends, a lot of coffee, and some careful measuring, but the end result looked fantastic.
 Visitors often assumed it was real oak.

 Engineered wood also gives you flexibility in design.
-You can choose from rustic, white-washed, or modern grey tones, depending on the mood you want to create.
-And unlike solid wood, you don’t need to worry as much about scratches or sanding.
+You can choose from rustic, white-washed, or modern grey tones depending on the mood you want to create.
+And unlike solid wood, you don't need to worry as much about scratches or sanding.

 Luxury vinyl flooring

-Luxury vinyl flooring offers plenty of advantages:
+Luxury vinyl offers plenty of advantages as an affordable hard flooring option:

-• It’s durable, waterproof, and easy to clean.
+• It's durable, waterproof, and easy to clean

-• It’s comfortable to walk on, with a softer feel than tile.
+• It's comfortable to walk on, with a softer feel than tile

-• Some brands offer guarantees of up to 20 years.
+• Some brands offer guarantees of up to 20 years

 Because vinyl is thin, it's ideal for rooms where you can't raise the floor level much - like kitchens, hallways, or bathrooms.
 It's also quieter than traditional hard floors, which makes a big difference in busy homes.

-Laminate flooring with a realistic texture
+Laminate flooring

 Modern laminates use high-resolution printing and textured finishes that look and feel like real wood.
-You can find everything from rustic oak to deep walnut effects, all with click-fit systems that make DIY installation simple.
+You can find everything from rustic oak to deep walnut effects, all with click-fit systems that make DIY installation straightforward.

 Polished concrete-effect floors

-You don’t have to pour real concrete; instead, you can achieve the same look using vinyl or porcelain tiles printed with concrete textures.
+You don't have to pour real concrete.
+Instead, you can achieve the same look using vinyl or porcelain tiles printed with concrete textures.
 They give that sleek, industrial feel but are warmer, easier to clean, and much cheaper to install.

 Stone-effect porcelain tiles

 Porcelain is durable, water-resistant, and easy to maintain.
-It can be printed with incredibly realistic stone patterns - veins, colour variations, even subtle surface texture.
+It can be printed with incredibly realistic stone patterns - veins, colour variations, and even subtle surface texture.
 You get the charm of natural stone without worrying about sealing or scratching.

 Stone-effect tiles look especially elegant in bathrooms, hallways, and kitchens, and they pair beautifully with underfloor heating.
+If you're considering underfloor heating alongside new hard flooring, it's worth reading up on the benefits of underfloor heating for new homeowners before committing to a floor type.

 Cork flooring - the underrated eco option

-Cork flooring has quietly made a comeback, and it’s a surprisingly stylish choice.
-Made from the bark of cork oak trees, it’s renewable, sustainable, and feels soft underfoot.
+Cork flooring has quietly made a comeback, and it's a surprisingly stylish and inexpensive flooring idea that many people overlook.

-Modern cork tiles come in a range of finishes that can resemble wood or stone, but they’re warmer and more cushioned.
+Made from the bark of cork oak trees, it's renewable, sustainable, and feels soft underfoot.
+Modern cork tiles come in a range of finishes that can resemble wood or stone, but they're warmer and more cushioned.
 They also provide natural sound insulation - perfect for noisy households.